 During the advising period, you will need to have your photo taken by Tommy Murphy in Salem 207B (the Chemistry “Reading Room”).
 No appointment is necessary – simply stop by 207B during one of the following periods:

-Be sure to make a note on your calendar to attend the annual “New Majors Dinner & Orientation” on Wednesday, Mar.
-27, 2013, from 5:30 – 7:00 PM in Salem Hall Rm.
-210. All new majors must attend!!
+Be sure to make a note on your calendar to attend the annual “New Majors Dinner & Orientation” on Monday, Mar.
+31, 2014, from 5:30 – 7:00 PM in Salem Hall Rm.
+10. All new majors must attend!!
 There will be free food and soft drinks and you will have a chance to meet faculty, staff, and other new and returning majors while learning about departmental events and activities.
-This event will feature an informal address by a recent chemistry graduate.
+This event will also feature an informal address by a WFU chemistry graduate.

 Although you will be directly registered in the chemistry courses required for your major during the advising period, you will subsequently register for your electives and divisionals during the regular two rounds of open registration.